 In the 1980s, trend forecaster Faith Popcorn coined the term “cocooning,” describing it as the “rapidly accelerating trend toward insulating oneself from the harsh realities of the outside world and building the perfect environment to reflect one’s personal needs and fantasies.”
 Many phenomena she observed back then are still evolving today: gated communities, soft furniture, home cinema, home office, home delivery.
 Popcorn understood cocooning as a sign of political disengagement.
 But different from the bourgeois Biedermeier style from the early nineteenth century, the rise of cocooning was not enforced by censorship and authoritarianism.
 It was rather the other way around: de-politicization allowed for populism and neo-fascism.

 At the same time, the private sphere has stopped being a discrete zone, and not just in how digitalization allows for everybody’s in-depth surveillance by states and corporations.
 With social media, people started broadcasting their private matters to the world.
 Already in the 1970s, sociologist Richard Sennett observed “the tyrannies of intimacy,” or how socio-political liberalization and economical welfare stirred narcissistic self-expression and undermined the traditional public sphere of impersonal relations.
 Hippies showered strangers with love, and politicians were elected for their personal traits.
-People insisted to be addressed not in a general manner but with respect to personal sensitivities.
+People insisted on being addressed not in a general manner but with respect to personal sensitivities.
 A discourse about trigger warnings and micro-aggressions took shape.

 More abstractly speaking: the era of the citizen was about to be replaced by that of the individual.
 This implied an overall change of society that went beyond tearing down or re-erecting walls between the public and the private or one of the two disappearing.
-What happened was a remodeling of the private and public sphere.
+What happened was a remodeling of the private and public spheres.
 To understand this properly, we have to review the basic concepts and interplays of home and territory:

 A) Animals might claim a territory for exploitation or, alternatively, a home for shelter.
 The territory preexists and caters metabolic supplies; the home serves procreation and recreation and might be to some extent self-created.
 Some animals also cater metabolic supplies within their home through the division of labor and symbiosis with other animals or plants.

-B) Due to the advanced use of tools like weapons, fire, clothes, and paint, human hunter-gatherers claim both a territory and a home.
+B) Due to the advanced use of tools like weapons, fire, clothing, and paint, human hunter-gatherers claim both a territory and a home.
 The domestication of plants, other animals, and themselves as serfs—the breeding and training of organic robots—allows for the introduction of agriculture.
 Peasants do both: they expand the functionality of the territory to the home (husbandry, craftsmanship) and the protectiveness of the home to the territory (fences, weapons).

 C) Through the specialization of tools and skills, the division of labor expands beyond a single herd or family.
 As citizens, humans share a common—public—space with all other citizens to exchange between their territories and homes.
 This exchange is overseen by a state that is in charge of law and money.

 D) With advanced mechanization penetrating all aspects of life, the division of labor not only applies to movable goods.
 Humans divide their own lives between different temporary or partial homes and territories that they share with alternating others.
 The congestion of cities allows for a maximal fragmentation of life.
 Urbanites live next to and with strangers (apartment complex, hotel, flat share), eat next to and with strangers (restaurant, cafeteria), party next to and with strangers (bar, club), have sex next to and with strangers (darkroom, brothel, hook-up), recreate next to and with strangers (park, beach, spa, resort), and move next to and with strangers (trains, planes, public transport, taxi).
 To overcome the instinctive drive for a safety zone toward strangers, what zoologist Heini Hediger named “flight distance,” urbanites try not to or at least pretend not to notice the others.
-They treat them as vectorial obstacles, evasive liquid or as particles of a greater body to unite with.
+They treat them as vectorial obstacles, evasive liquid, or as particles of a greater body to unite with.

-E) Digitalization allows for machines to operate automatically, to shrink in size, to be easily reprogrammed and then even easily remodeled.
+E) Digitalization allows for machines to operate automatically, to shrink in size, to be easily reprogrammed, and then even easily remodeled.
 Humans reduce their labor and its division, and become individuals.
 To understand what that means, we can project where the Covid-19 pandemic is taking us: we might live as congested urbanites, but we avoid random encounters.
 Robots cater, transport, maintain, and satisfy, and communication and entertainment are virtual.
 However small, our home can be an office, a factory, a farm, a school, a hospital, or a prison.
 Even when we enter the street in person, we don’t have to meet anybody.
 We don’t even have to pay attention to the actual street: through a warning system, similar to a parking system, we keep enough distance not to bump into each other or transmit a disease.
 Through a protection system, we fend off unwanted weather, noise, and pollution.
 Rather than sharing home and territory we take them with us, or at least create them virtually wherever we are.
-The parameters of our home and territory don’t change unless we want it.
+The parameters of our home and territory don’t change unless we want them to.
 We are in our own shell even when entering that of somebody else—unless we both approve to unite for a certain period of time.
 This can happen gradually.
 There’s an endless range of degrees of convergence between singular and group isolation.
 Whenever we agree to an intimate encounter—of a physical kind or even just mere communication—all members of our social groups as well as their social groups get notified.
 Depending on their safety parameters, they might shut us off permanently or just for testing.

 As citizens, we follow general guidelines—ranging from universal natural rights to local manners—within which we are allowed to act freely.
 As individuals, we renegotiate and recalibrate our code of behavior before, during, and after every encounter.
 Just as explicit violence, the implicit violence of random encounters becomes a matter of choice.
 On an urban or global scale, this boundless contingency is only maneuverable with computational support.
 Like farms and cities, states don’t disappear.
 But for individuals, they become just another cluster within an immense agglomeration of mutual agreements.
 Citizenship is gaining the character of a membership or a share rather than that of a birth-sign; it’s neither written in stone nor in our genes.
 From this perspective, “classical” Western democracies are authoritarian systems: their constitutional cores are not meant to be changed.